Cinelerra for Grandma

 • Insertion Point: the flasing vertical white line.
 It is a cursor, a movable mark of the position in time.

-How to remove cinelerra from your system
+How to remove Cinelerra from your system

 You can remove a package using Synaptic.
-Similary to what you did for installation you can mark the package for Removal or for Complete removal (to remove ~/.bcast too).
+Similary to what you did for installation you can mark the cinelerra package for Removal or for Complete removal (to remove ~/.bcast too).

 Troubleshooting